translate-tools/languageslist/README.md

 # Roadmap

-- [ ] Find more data sources and enrich the data
+- Find more data sources and enrich the data
-	- [ ] Find data source with information about methodology of data collection
+	- Find data source with information about methodology of data collection
-	- [ ] Find data source about language usage in regions
+	- Find data source about language usage in regions
-- [ ] Implement query function to select languages by countries and regions lists
+- Implement query function to select languages by countries and regions lists, by territory size and by borders with another countries